inkarkat/git-extensions/etc/hubcheats-vimdev.md

 # convert plugin from writebackups to GitHub - git flow

-`git branch stable`
 `git flow init`

-Which branch should be used for bringing forth production releases?
-   - master
-   - stable
-Branch name for production releases: [master] stable

-Which branch should be used for integration of the "next release"?
-   - master
-Branch name for "next release" development: [master]

-How to name your supporting branch prefixes?
-Feature branches? [feature/]
-Bugfix branches? [bugfix/]
-Release branches? [release/]
-Hotfix branches? [hotfix/]
-Support branches? [support/]
-Version tag prefix? []
-Hooks and filters directory?

 `git opa` # opush --all

 # convert plugin from writebackups to GitHub - readme